 Respondent: Mikinaak Migwans, University of Toronto

-This session will be a dialogue between three Native Scholars leading work at the intersections of Activism, Art, and Digital Media on Indigenous climate relations towards improving the quality of our lives.
+This session will be a dialogue between three Native Scholars creating avant-garde work at the intersections of Activism, Art, Digital Media, and Indigenous climate relations, towards improving the quality of our lives.
 Artist Maria Hupfield (Anishinaabek, Wasauksing First Nation) and theorist Jennifer Wemigwans (Anishinaabek, Wikwemikong Unceded Territory) together with two-spirit curator, activist, and historian Regan De Loggans (Mississippi Choctaw / Ki’Che Maya) will discuss recent projects spanning Canada, Mexico, and the USA.
 Their work combats global, national economies’ structural violence based on resource extraction on the macro/state-level.
 Further, they oppose brutality against the body, specifically targeting women, non-binary, and gender non-conforming on the micro/civilian-level.
 Each prioritizes radical Indigenous ontologies in their respective work, using shared approaches, such as interrogate archives, star/land knowledge, accountability, and non-hierarchical ownership models based on collectivity and storytelling.

 In this conversation, they will address that white suprematism destroys the environment.
 Together, they will demonstrate how digital modalities may protect and promote traditional forms of thought and introduce essential kinship bonds with the natural world and one another.
 Hupfield, Wemigwans, and De Loggans will discuss how the digital sphere enables connectivity towards reimagining today’s toxic mainstream relationships with the climate.
 In combination, their approaches ultimately form a cutting-edge futurity model.